More About EGAs

 Exchange Group Accounts are not intended to handle messages for a specific individual.
 That's what NetIDs and the Cornell Optional Email Alias (COEA) are for.
 A request for an EGA like

 E-lists and EGAs Have Different Purposes

 E-lists are a good option when a group of people who have a shared interest or business concern want to discuss their ideas or issues via email.
-Everyone on the list receives email sent to the list and everyone can respond to it.
+Everyone on the list receives email sent to the list.
+Depending on the list, everyone may be able to respond to these messages.
 E-lists can also be used to send messages (announcements, alerts, etc.) to a large number of people.

 In contrast, Exchange Group Accounts are used so that one or a limited number of people can receive business email and process it appropriately.